tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

-# Chapter 18: Adding Redux to your App

-**Redux**, according to its Github README, is a "predictable state container for JavaScript apps."
+**Redux**, according to its [Github README](https://github.com/reactjs/redux), is a "predictable state container for JavaScript apps."
 In other words, it's a way to create a single source of truth for your client-side state.
 This can be very useful for complex applications that share data across different views.

 #### Setting Things Straight